microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0/New-MgSecurityCaseEdiscoveryCaseSearch.md

 # New-MgSecurityCaseEdiscoveryCaseSearch

 ## SYNOPSIS
-Create a new ediscoverySearch object.
+Create new navigation property to searches for security

 ## SYNTAX